Serving

 Table of Contents

-Proposals are due on Thursday, September 11, 2025 at 4 pm PDT and should be submitted via the online submission site.
+Proposals are due on Thursday, March 12, 2026 at 4 pm PT and should be submitted via the online submission site.
 All proposals are required to use these templates for the Science Program (available in Word and LaTex format) and the Expertise and Access document (available in Word and LaTex format).

 NASA intends the use of its time allocation on the Keck telescopes to be highly strategic in support of on-going missions and/or high priority, long-term science goals as described in the Science Mission Directorate's 2020 Science Plan and in the documents linked below for each science area.